Lease to Own Solar Panels: How Does It Work in 2026?

 - The condition of the equipment: Panel health, inverter age, and remaining warranties matter.

-The Fair Market Value of buying out a lease is generally higher than the upfront cost of Prepaid Solar—and can even be higher than the cost of owning solar outright with cash.
+The Fair Market Value of buying out a lease is generally higher than the upfront cost of Prepaid Solar—and can even be higher than the cost of buying solar outright with cash.
 While this is technically a lease-to-own option for solar, it’s rarely the most cost-effective way to take ownership of a solar system.

 Typically, there is an option to take ownership of a leased system at the end of the 20-25 agreement term, at no cost to the homeowner.
 However, by this point, the homeowner has made decades of monthly payments, and the system is quite outdated.